BrenKenna/webdev-ca/README.md

 ## To Do List:

-1. Create another table and link together
+1. Actual table pages:

+   - Added table pages, will likely drop the managers table with the "table-standard.html"
+   - Need to link these tables together (Columns first, then row data)  & add the key icon images.
+   - Fix stylings: Centre vertically + fix column widths.